 Effects of Sugar on Plants

 All plants benefit and grow best in nitrogen rich soils.
-Nitrogen is the basis for green leafy growth and promotes healthy uptake of other necessary nutrients.
+Nitrogen is the basis for green, leafy growth and promotes the healthy uptake of other necessary nutrients.
 Nitrogen is yielded by composting or rotting organic matter.

 Sugar is a carbon nutrient and contains no nitrogen.
 Sugar on weeds has the ability to limit growth in some plants, especially those that are not adaptive to low nitrogen environments.
 This is because microorganisms in soil are forced to source their necessary nitrogen from soil.
 This leaves little for weed growth.
 As such, sugar weed control is possible with direct application to pesky weeds and invasive plants.

 Killing lawn weeds with sugar or minimizing garden herbicide use is a natural and potentially effective method of weed control.
 More research is needed but, thus far, science and environmental trials verify that sugar on weeds can provide an alternative to damaging chemical methods.
 Using sugar to kill weeds may lead to more economical means of weed control through other items, like sawdust that contains carbon.

 How to Use Sugar Weed Control in Gardens

 Before you use up your coffee sweetener supply, take a moment to contemplate the types of weeds for which sugar weed control is best suited.
 Broadleaf and annual weeds succumb to the sugar treatment much better than grasses and perennials.

 The method is simple.
 Take about a cup (240 mL.) full, or even a handful, of sugar and sprinkle it around the base of a weed.
 Take care to avoid other plants and coat the soil thickly over the offending weed’s root zone.
 Check the weed in a day or two and recoat if the area was saturated or the weed is not showing signs of decline.